chenwang-github/UnityCrawlerProj/README.md

 1. git clone and using master branch
 2. open Unity Hub click on "Add project from Disk" and select "UnityCrawerProj" folder
 3. open the project
-4. delete Untitled Scene which has "Main Camera" and "Directional Light"
+4. drag "Assets/Crawler/Scenes/blenderCube" to Hierachy
-5. drag "Assets/Crawler/Scenes/blenderCube" to Hierachy
+5. delete entire Untitled Scene which has "Main Camera" and "Directional Light"
-6. click "Run" to play the
+7. click "Run" to play the

 ## Run executable files directly